 If a candidate fails to pass this final examination/dissertation or project defense for a graduate degree, the program director in association with the program's academic standards committee determines the requirements needed to ameliorate the failed examination.
 A written analysis of the candidate's status and the program's recommendations are filed with the dean's office.
 The student receives a copy of the committee’s recommendation.

-All, Doctor of Marital and Family Therapy, Doctor of Psychology, and Doctor of Social Work degree students are required to complete a project.
+All Doctor of Marital and Family Therapy, Doctor of Psychology, and Doctor of Social Work degree students are required to complete a project.
 All professional doctoral degree students must register for and complete all research units as specified by the program requirements.

 Each student, upon acceptance into a professional doctoral degree program, is assigned an advisor to assist with academic planning and guidance through program requirements.
-The School of Behavioral Health requires advisors for professional doctoral degree program to have demonstrated scholarship productivity in specific disciplines.
-Prior to advancing to candidacy each student is also assigned a doctoral research committee and have an approved topic for research project.
+The School of Behavioral Health requires advisors for professional doctoral degree programs to have demonstrated scholarship productivity in specific disciplines.
+Prior to advancing to candidacy each student is also assigned a doctoral research committee and has an approved topic for research project.
 Each program maintains a list of qualified doctoral degree mentors.
 The doctoral research committee, usually chaired by the advisor, is responsible for screening research topics, recommending candidacy, guiding research, administering written and oral examinations, evaluating the research project and other evidence of the candidate's fitness to receive the degree, and recommending the student for graduation.

 All Doctor of Philosophy students are required to complete a dissertation and must register for and complete all of the research units as specified by the program requirements.

 Each student, upon acceptance into a Doctor of Philosophy program is assigned an advisor to assist with academic planning and guidance through program requirements.
-The School of Behavioral Health requires advisors for these doctoral degree program to have demonstrated scholarship productivity.
-Prior to advancing to candidacy each student is also assigned a doctoral research committee and have an approved topic for the dissertation.
+The School of Behavioral Health requires advisors for these doctoral degree programs to have demonstrated scholarship productivity.
+Prior to advancing to candidacy each student is also assigned a doctoral research committee and has an approved topic for the dissertation.
 Each program maintains a list of qualified doctoral degree mentors.
 The doctoral research committee, usually chaired by the advisor, is responsible for screening dissertation topics, recommending candidacy, guiding research, administering written and oral examinations, evaluating the dissertation and other evidence of the candidate’s fitness to receive the degree, and recommending the student for graduation.

 Doctor of Philosophy students are required to be knowledgeable of the dissertation requirements and policies set by the Faculty of Graduate Studies.
 Consultation with the Faculty of Graduate Studies dissertation editor can prevent the student from committing formatting errors that would require retyping large sections of the manuscript.